rammewerk/hydrator/README.md

 ){}
 ```

-Read more on this below in the section about [side effects](#a-cautious-note-about-side-effects-when-using-hydrator).
+Read more on this below in the section about [object design](#be-mindful-of-object-design).

 ## Read only properties